Coding and Game Design with Tynker

-Tynker – Learn to code using Tynker’s own visual programming language, featuring visual drag-n-drop logic blocks that eliminate the need to understand programming syntax.
-Young learners learn to program their own games and apps using extensive media gallery and physics engine.
-For students going into 1st to 3rd grades.
+Learn to code using Tynker’s own visual programming language, featuring visual drag-n-drop logic blocks that eliminate the need to understand programming syntax.
+Young programmers learn to code their own games and apps using extensive media gallery and physics engine.

-Students design, build, and program exciting robots using LEGO’s advanced technology.
-Students also work in teams as they collaborate and brainstorm ideas to build robots using motors and sensors.
+Campers design, build, and program exciting robots using LEGO’s advanced technology.
+Students work in teams as they collaborate and brainstorm ideas to build robots using motors and sensors.
 After building the model, they write codes using visual programming language to make the robot rotate, jump, spin, make sounds, and more.